nasa/fprime/docs/INSTALL.md

 Any time the user wishes to use F´, this virtual environment should be activated.
 This should be done in each new shell the user uses.
 This is all that is required to activate F´ for use.

+**Note:** file system for VirtualEnvironment should support symbolic links, or use the `--always-copy` flag to pip.

 **Activate the Virtual Environment**
 ```
 . ./fprime-venv/bin/activate